Sertainty/Code_samples/README.md

 - This sample allows you to open an existing DS Database and authenticate into it to create a DS Session - using uxl scripting

 ### 3-delegate_set-server
+- This sample code opens the newly created database and sets the Server, Accesscode and the Trusted Paths.

 ### 4-delegate_add_users
+- This sample code opens the newly created database and adds the Users and User IDs.

 ### 5-delegate_add_delegates
+- This sample code opens the newly created database and adds the Delegates.

 ### 6-delegate_add_suscribers
+- This sample code opens the newly created database and adds the Subscribers.

 ### 7-delegate_info
+- This sample code tests all the UXL methods that have to do with a Delegate's Journals, Sytem Flags, Access Codes, and more.

 ### export
+- This sample shows how to extract a document from a UXP.

 ### id_from_xml-V2
 - This program shows how you can create a UXP file using a Sertainty Version 2 ID.
 - Adds data files into the created UXP Object.

 ### open_uxp_auth-v2id
+- This sample shows how to open and interactively authenticate a UXP Object using known prompt/response pairs and read contents of virtual files protected within a UXP Object.

 ### sample_workflow_delegate
+- Demonstrates the features of a UXP Sertainty Services database using UXL scripting.
+  - Sertainty Services database is a UXP Object that permits SQL access.
+The database is used to manage Users and Delegate Identities.
+  - A Delegate can be used to allow a User to access a UXP Object without having an identity embedded within the UXP Object.
+  - Access is still controlled by the data owner, but is managed via the Sertainty Services database utilized by Delegate Service.
+  - To work propertly, the current working Delegate should be the example data folder.

 ### uxp_events
+- Demonstrates the features of a UXP recording events at a Sertainty Services.
+  - Creates a sample ID that will record events to a Sertainty Services server.
+  - Creates the Sertainty Services database and registers the sample ID in order to accept events.
+  - Selects event records from the Sertainty Services database.

 ### webservices_uxp
+- Demonstrates the ability to test UXP functionality by calling Sertainty Web Services from UXL.
+  - Opens an existing services database.
+  - Expects server access code to be 01234567890123456789012345678901.
+  - Creates UXP
+  - Adds data to the UXP
+  - Reads virtual file and writes out to copy1.pdf
+  - Closes UXP
+  - Re-Opens UXP
+  - Extracts file from UXP
+  - Closes UXP

 ### webservice
+- Demonstrates the ability to call Sertainty Web Services from UXL.
+  - Opens an existing services database.
+  - Selects items from the database.
+  - Expects server access code to be 01234567890123456789012345678901.